Test the Hardware

 ost@bblue:$ sudo rc_test_motors -m 1 -d 1

 -m 1 selects the first motor while -d 1 specifies a duty cycle of 1.
 The motor should lift its bar.
 If a motor turns in the opposite direction, change the + and - wire of the motor.
-You can stop the program by pressing Ctrl-C
+You can stop the program by pressing Ctrl-C. The test program is located in /usr/bin and can be run from anywhere.
+Check this for all 3 motors.

 ost@bblue:$ sudo rc_test_motors -m 2 -d 1 ost@bblue:$ sudo rc_test_motors -m 3 -d 1